Giselle-97/Disney-Characters/README.md

 Adalab Web Starter Kit

-This project has been supervised by:
+This evaluation has been supervised by:

 Iván Garrido @igarrido-adalab